UlrichFarhadi/M-IDCMAPF/README.md

 # M-IDCMAPF

-This repository contains the code for the M-IDCMAPF algorithm.
+This repository contains the code for the M-IDCMAPF algorithm, created by Ulrich Farhadi and Henning Hess (https://github.com/henning998).

 Below is an example video: